 Costa Rica Farm Land for Sale: Your Guide to Productive, Scenic Investment Opportunities

-Why Buy Farm Land in Costa Rica Right Now?
+Why Do Buyers Choose Farm Land in Costa Rica?

-From 2024–2026, costa rica remains one of the most attractive rural real estate markets in Central America thanks to stable democracy, rule of law, expanding tourism, and stronger international airport access.
+Costa Rica remains one of the most attractive rural real estate markets in Central America due to its stable democracy, established property rights, expanding tourism sector, and international accessibility.
 Liberia’s airport is also adding a private aviation terminal expected for 2026, improving access to Guanacaste for high-end buyers and investors.

 Coastal Realty & Property Management focuses on the Pacific “Gold Coast,” including Tamarindo, Conchal, Flamingo, Potrero, Papagayo, Samara, santa cruz, and surrounding countryside, but we can also help evaluate farm and mountain property across guanacaste costa rica.